isomerpages/tp-virtualcampus/_explore/01f-lead.md

 <h4>LEAD Summit</h4>

-356 LEAD students attended the inaugural online Temasek LEAD Summit, one of the three core modules for the Temasek LEAD Programme, over 2 full days with an overall satisfaction rate of 99%.
+356 LEAD students attended the inaugural online Temasek LEAD Summit, one of the three core modules for the Temasek LEAD Programme over 2 full days.

 Students gained a global perspective and insights to topics such as Environment & Sustainability, Digital Innovation & Economic Transformation, and Mental Wellness.